-If you have never hired a Magician before the process can be quite daunting.
+If you want to hire a Magician the process can be quite daunting.

 How much should you pay?